Myths and Facts

 The truth: Modern sprinklers are specially designed to meet the needs of architects in offices, hotels, shops, hospitals and prestige buildings.
 They are compact and in most buildings the public are usually unaware that sprinklers are fitted.

-Miniature sprinklers are little bigger than a 50p piece and are neat.
-They can be fitted with ceiling rosettes and painted to match any colour scheme.
+Miniature sprinklers are little bigger than a 50p piece and are neat with a concealing cover painted to match any colour scheme.

 Concealed sprinklers are recessed and covered by a flat plate flush with the ceiling.
-They are unobtrusive and almost invisible.
-Concealed sprinklers are ideal for clean areas, where there is restricted headroom or vandalism is a problem.
+They are unobtrusive and almost invisible and provide defence against accidental mechanical damage.

 Myth: Sprinklers cause water damage.